 Known side effects of oral psoralen include sunburn, nausea and vomiting, itching, abnormal hair growth, and hyperpigmentation.
 Oral psoralen photochemotherapy may also increase the risk of skin cancer, although the risk is minimal at doses used for vitiligo.
 If you are undergoing oral PUVA therapy, you will be advised to apply sunscreen, avoid direct sunlight, and wear protective UVA sunglasses for a period of time after each treatment.

 Depigmentation.
 This treatment involves fading the rest of the skin on the body to match the areas that are already white.
 For people who have vitiligo on more than 50 percent of their bodies, depigmentation may be recommended.
-Patients apply the drug monobenzyl ether of hydroquinone (monobenzone) twice a day to pigmented areas until they match the already depigmented areas.
-You will be advised to avoid direct skin-to-skin contact with other people for at least 2 hours after applying the drug, as transfer of the drug may cause depigmentation of the other person’s skin.
+Patients apply cream once or twice a day to pigmented areas until they match the already depigmented areas.
 The major side effect of depigmentation therapy is inflammation (redness and swelling) of the skin.
 You may also experience itching or dry skin.
-Depigmentation tends to be permanent and is not easily reversed.
+Depigmentation tends to be permanent, is time consuming, and is not easily reversed.
 In addition, a person who undergoes depigmentation will always be unusually sensitive to sunlight.

 In addition to medical and surgical therapies, there are many things you can do on your own to protect your skin, minimize the appearance of white patches, and cope with the emotional aspects of vitiligo: